Never underestimate the value of having a partner on your side who’s committed to your success.”

 — Pete Peterson

-As Executive Vice President of Facilities Operations Management, Pete Peterson oversees and leads the practice area’s business efforts.
+As Chief Business Unit Officer, Pete Peterson oversees and leads the practice area’s business efforts.

-Since 1991, Pete has served in numerous operational leadership assignments from platoon leader in an armor regiment to Department of Army staff for the U.S. Army Office of the Surgeon General.
-His overseas deployments and assignments include Iraq, Afghanistan, Germany and Korea.
+Since 1991, Pete has served in numerous operational leadership assignments from platoon leader in an armor regiment to Department of Army Staff for the U.S. Army Office of the Surgeon General.
+His overseas deployments and assignments include Iraq, Afghanistan, Germany, and Korea.
 He also successfully served several tours in command leadership positions.
-Most recently, he worked with a team of diligent and selfless professionals responsible for delivering world class medical treatment facilities and research laboratories all across the globe.
-While doing so, he partnered and coordinated with leadership from various organizations including Department of the Army, USACE, AFMSA, BUMED, MEDCOM, Major Subordinate Commands, US Army and Air Force Garrisons as well as private industry.
+Most recently, he worked with a team of diligent and selfless professionals responsible for delivering world-class medical treatment facilities and research laboratories all across the globe.
+While doing so, he partnered and coordinated with leadership from various organizations including the Department of the Army, USACE, AFMSA, BUMED, MEDCOM, Major Subordinate Commands, US Army, and Air Force Garrisons as well as private industry.

 Pete is a graduate of Virginia Commonwealth University (VCU), Richmond, VA, with a bachelor’s degree in kinesiology.
-He earned a master’s degree in logistics management from Florida Institute of Technology (FIT) in Melbourne, FL.
-Pete is Defense Acquisition Workforce Improvement Act (DAWIA) level III Program Management certified.
-Additionally he is a member of the American College of Healthcare Executives, Program Management Institute and The Order of Military Medical Merit.
+He earned a master’s degree in logistics management from the Florida Institute of Technology (FIT) in Melbourne, FL.
+Pete is Defense Acquisition Workforce Improvement Act (DAWIA) Level III Program Management certified.
+Additionally, he is a member of the American College of Healthcare Executives, Program Management Institute, and The Order of Military Medical Merit.